Taiwan says war with China 'absolutely' not an option, but bolstering defences | Law-Order

 - Taiwan

-China should not think there is room for compromise in the commitment of Taiwan's people to democracy and freedom, she said.
 "I want to make clear to the Beijing authorities that armed confrontation is absolutely not an option for our two sides.
 Only by respecting the commitment of the Taiwanese people to our sovereignty, democracy, and freedom can there be a foundation for resuming constructive interaction across the Taiwan Strait."
+Speaking in Beijing, Chinese Foreign Ministry spokesperson Mao Ning said Taiwan is part of China, "has no president and is not an independent country".

 Tsai's speech comes less than a week before China's ruling Communist Party's congress opens in Beijing, where President Xi Jinping is widely expected to win a precedent-breaking third five-year term.
 An official familiar with Tsai's thinking, speaking on condition of anonymity, told reporters the president was looking to "clearly convey" her position to the world and Beijing.